BNAadministrator3/Omnipotent-Quantification/README.md

 # Some know-how

 1. We suppose AOE optimization should also be integrated into our method.
 2. Re-constructing the whole code in a modular way seems necessary.
 For instance, different mixed-precision scheme generation strategies, different model output interfaces, and different NPU quantization/compiling tools.
+Should imitate other famous repos.

 # Significant bugs